The Surprising Link Between Heartburn, H. pylori, and Brain Health

 Did you know that chronic heartburn might be linked to an increased risk of Alzheimer’s and Parkinson’s diseases?
 Research now suggests that a common bacterial infection in the stomach, H. pylori, could play a significant role in brain health.

 I love Mary Ruth’s products.
-Use code MROPHILSMY for 20% off their products on Amazon or their website!
+Use code MROPHILP for 20% off their products on Amazon or their website!

 Understanding H. pylori and Heartburn